bastoo0/osu-catch-Difficulty-Visualizer/README.md

 This tool comes bundled with the actual osu! source code (though not updated but working perfectly fine for our use case).
 See [the osu!
 Github](https://github.com/ppy/osu).

 This is meant to help for the osu!catch performance points developments.
 It can be used as a tool for mapping but be aware that it might not display a perfect representation of every beatmap.
-Also, since I had no idea how to develop a proper WPF application before starting this project, you will notice that the user interface and the UI in general is pretty bad.
+Also, since I had no idea how to develop a proper WPF application before starting this project, you will notice that the user interface in general is pretty bad.
 I would greatly appreciate a PR to make things a little bit better :sweat_smile:

 In case something goes wrong, you can PM me on Discord: bastoo0#7314